jmd-dk/concept/doc/troubleshooting.rst

    ./concept -t all

-If any tests are unsuccessful and you are running a stable version of CO\ *N*\ CEPT (i.e. any release version, not 'master'), there is most probably a problem with your installation.
+If any tests are unsuccessful and you are running an official version of CO\ *N*\ CEPT (i.e. any release version or 'master'), there is most probably a problem with your installation.
 You can try reinstalling CO\ *N*\ CEPT along with all of its dependencies, perhaps using compilers different from the ones used the first time around.

-If all tests passes despite the observed (and reproducible!) bad behaviour, you may have found a bug.
+If all tests passes despite the observed (and reproducible) bad behaviour, you may have found a bug in a code path not covered by the test suite.
 Please report this.